Richard Holland (horse breeder): Turretfield

 On 31 January 1839 a consortium of Stephen King, John Reid, H. Dundas Murray, Thomas Stubbs and others was granted a special survey of 4000 acres to be called the "Gawler Special Survey".
 The survey was carried out that year by William Jacob for the firm of Light, Finniss, & Co.
 Murray laid out the town of Gawler in its centre and a section on the North Para River was named by him "Turretfield".
+Surveyor George Warren named all members of the cartel in 1891.

 In 1853 Holland purchased sections 838 and 839 in the Hundred of Nuriootpa, a total of 936 acres in the vicinity of Gawler, at the Government Land Sale.

 He ringed his properties with a sheep-proof wire fence, and a year later sought to block a road from being run between the two sections.
 This may be the land later referred to as 3079, jointly owned by Holland and James Martin.

 He is likely to have been the purchaser, in late 1854, of the 10 acres property "Turretfield", previously H. D. Murray's boiling-down works on the North Para River.

 In 1860 additional purchases brought his landholding to 1800 acres.

 One of these purchases had an established homestead, built in 1846, still standing in 1950, which would have served as their residence.

 In 1860 he acquired more land, bringing his Turretfield holding to 1800 acres, using it for stock breeding and mixed farming, with pigs, horses and sheep.
 He established Turretfield as a stud farm by the addition of brood mares from Sydney, a Shorthorn bull, Berkshire pigs and creeping Malay fowls, a breed equally esteemed for eggs and the table.

 He established an orchard on the river flat, where all kinds of fruit were grown.
 Maize, sorghum, sugar cane and oats were planted, and wheat was grown on the southern end of the big block, and the younger Robertsons harvested the grain with two Mellor Brothers strippers.
 The stable had a granary loft.